Everyday Systems: Podcast : Episode 52

 It makes me think of those old cartoons where there’s a devil on one shoulder encouraging someone to go ahead and do that bad thing he wants to do, and an angel on the other shoulder trying to dissuade him.
 Except instead of an angel and a devil, we’ve got two devils, whispering equal but opposite bad things.
 Or in the personal mythology I’ve come up with to help me catch myself when I’m in situations like these, a devil and a demon.

-[Before I get into the devil and the demon, I just want to point out that] Apparently there’s a grand theological term for this image of the conflict between shoulder angel and shoulder devil, and it goes back way further than Tom and Jerry et. al. : the ancients called it the psychomachia, the battle of the soul.
+Apparently there’s a grand theological term for this image of the conflict between shoulder angel and shoulder devil, and it goes back way further than Tom and Jerry et. al. : the ancients called it the psychomachia, the battle of the soul.
 I love that there’s this deep philosophical easter egg hidden in Tom and Jerry.
 And for all these years all I thought I got out of their adorable slapstick violence was a deep appreciation of classical music.

 My version of the psychomachia is inspired by Dungeons and Dragons, which I spent way too much time thinking about in my youth.
 I imagine the force encouraging me to give into my appetites as Demogorgon, the Chaotic Evil Demon Lord, and the force that ruthlessly punishes me for giving into or even having these appetites as Asmodeus, Prince of the 9th layer of Hell.
 So a Chaotic Evil demon on one shoulder, and a Lawful Evil devil on the other.

 Now I’ve just thrown some technical jargon at you: Chaotic Evil and Lawful evil.
 These are dungeons and dragons alignments.
 If you’re not familiar with how this system works, or maybe used to be, but it’s been a while, it goes like this: